 A resistive sensor is a transducer or electromechanical device that converts a mechanical change such as displacement into an electrical signal that can be monitored after conditioning.
-They are commonly used in instrumentation.
-The simplest example of this is a potentiometer.
+Thermistors, photoresistors, and potentiometers are some examples of common resistive sensors.

 Factors Affecting Resistance